 Cream together the butter, sugar and cinnamon with an electric mixer until well blended and lightened in texture.
 Add the egg yolk and blend to incorporate.
 Add the flour in 3 or 4 batches, blending at low speed after each addition.

 Spread the toffee bar base into the prepare baking dish, pressing down gently with a spatula or your fingers to form an even, neat layer.
-Whip the egg white until quite frothy and spread it evenly over the base.
+Use a whisk to whip the egg white in a medium bowl until quite frothy, then spread the egg white evenly over the base.
 Scatter the nuts over, pressing gently so they adhere to the surface.

 Bake the toffee bars until moderately browned and firm, 45 to 50 minutes.
 Set aside on a wire rack to cool, then cut into squares to serve.
 Store any leftover bars in an airtight container; they’ll keep for 3 to 4 days.